 The benefits credit unions offer aren’t just financial.
 Other nontraditional perks that credit unions may offer include:

-Credit unions are great options for many people, and they provide a range of perks that big banks simply cannot, such as a better, more personalized banking experience, lower rates on loans, and higher rates on savings accounts.
+Credit unions are a great option for many people, and they provide a range of perks that big banks simply can’t, such as a more personalized banking experience, lower rates on loans, and higher rates on savings accounts.

-PSECU – founded more than 80 years ago by 22 state employees – has grown into one of the largest credit unions in Pennsylvania.
-Membership extends beyond state employees to include students, faculty and staff at many Pennsylvania universities and colleges, as well as hundreds of businesses that have entered into the PSECU field of membership as a company benefit.
-Our more than 400,000 members and almost $5 billion in assets gives us the ability to provide superior financial products, online tools, financial education workshops and top-notch service.
+PSECU, founded nearly 90 years ago by 22 state employees, has grown into the largest credit union in Pennsylvania.
+Membership extends beyond state employees to include students, faculty, and staff at many Pennsylvania universities and colleges, as well as hundreds of businesses that offer PSECU membership as an employee benefit.
+We have more than 560,000 members and $8 billion in assets, giving us the ability to provide superior financial products, online tools, financial wellness resources, and top-notch member service.

-As a Pennsylvania resident, there are many ways for you to join PSECU and start taking advantage of the services we offer.
+There are many ways for you to join PSECU and to begin taking advantage of the services we offer.
 If you’re ready to take the next step, we’re here to help.
 It’s never too late – or too early – to invest in your future.
 Luckily, PSECU makes it easy for you to do just that.
 Learn how you can become a member today.